LokiTechnologies/EqualAreaCartogram/README.md

 - GeoJSON
 - KML

-\*if a csv or excel file is used as input, the latitude and longitude of each area must be defined.
+\*if a csv or excel file is used as input, `latitude` and `longitude` columns that represent the latitude and longitude of each area must be present.
 If you do not know what the latitude and longitude of each area are, use this handy [Google Spreadsheets tool](https://chrome.google.com/webstore/detail/geocode-cells/pkocmaboheckpkcbnnlghnfccjjikmfc?hl=en) and export the end result as a CSV.